TencentARC/mllm-npu/README.md

 </br>

 ## 📢 News
-**2024-07-03** 🔥 We release NPU-based multi-modal inference and pre-training code, and various ways to use SEED-X.
+**2024-07-08** 🔥 We release NPU-based multi-modal inference and pre-training code, and various ways to use SEED-X.

 </br>

 ## 📋 TODOs
 - [ ] Release more MLLMs on NPU.
-- [ ] Release the instruction-tuned model SEED-X-Edit for high-precision image editing on NPU.
 - [ ] Multimodal benchmarks.

 </br>